 How We Help

 We provide consultation services to colleges and universities across the UK, encouraging students to open-up about their mental health, and seek support if they need it.
 We also partner with a number of educational institutions to help them offer appropriate levels of support.
-We can also train your HR teams, so that they can spot when new hires are starting to struggle with stress.
+We can also train your managers in mental health awareness so that they can spot when new hires are starting to struggle with stress.
 Altruist can guide your business in identifying, addressing and managing your employees’ mental ill-health, so that you can show your staff the compassion they deserve, whilst achieving at least the profits you expect.
-For more information on the range of courses we offer, please click here.